Monoculture (popular culture)

 The monoculture (also called global monoculture) is a concept in popular culture studies in which facets of popular culture are experienced by everyone at once, either globally or nationally.
-Critics such as Robert Christgau and Chuck Klosterman have posited that the monoculture existed from the 1950s to the 1990s and early 2000s but had ended by the 21st century, mainly toward the end of the 2010s, due to the rise of streaming media and the fracturing of popular culture.
+Critics such as Robert Christgau and Chuck Klosterman have posited that the monoculture existed from the 1950s to the 1990s and early 2000s but had ended by the 21st century, mainly toward the early 2020s, due to the rise of streaming media and the fracturing of popular culture.
 Other critics, like Linda Holmes and Steven Hyden, have suggested that the concept of the monoculture is a myth.

 Definition

 The monoculture has been defined as the sociological concept of a unifying and shared cultural experience among the global or national masses, such as through listening to the same songs on the radio, watching the same films or television series on the same channels, or purchasing mass market goods.
 It is typically economically motivated; based around blockbuster films, albums, or television series; and largely based on Western popular culture.
 Music critic Robert Christgau described it as being hegemonic and "show[ing] a certain amount of instinctive, intuitive, reflective influence of its creation".
 For Vox, Kyle Chayka described it as representing both a "monolithic culture" and a "monotonous culture" and wrote that it is "a subjective, shifting frame of reference, not a default reality".